 On AcePerHead.com this IP address look-up feature can be found under the Wager Listing tab.
 The Wagering Listing tab can be found on the left-hand side of the Agent reports screen, under the Wagers column.
 Once you click the Wager Listing tab, you will be brought to the Agent Wager Listing report.
 With this report, you as the agent have the ability to start and end at any date you want and also show all players, or show a specific player’s play during a specific time frame.

-If for example, you wanted to see a particular player’s wager listings for the entire previous month you would arrange the dates accordingly, then select scroll down for Show Player and select the player that you would like to view, and then hit submit.
+If for example, you wanted to see a particular player’s wager listings for the entire previous month you would arrange the dates accordingly, then scroll down for Show Player, select the player that you would like to view, and then hit submit.
 After selecting submit you will see a list of all wagers for that specific player that were placed in that specific time frame.
 This will include graded wagers and pending wagers.
-Each wager will show its unique ticket number, the exact time and date of the wager, then the description of the wager, such as a straight wager with rotation number, the team, line, and juice.
+Each wager will show its unique ticket number, the exact time and date of the wager, and then the description of the wager, such as a straight wager with rotation number, the team, line, and juice.
 Then there will be the risk and win amount for the wager, followed by the result which will either say win, lose, or pending, depending on the result of the wager.
 Then there is a User/Score column that shows if the wager was placed on the internet or through the phone service, and then below that, there will be the game score for that particular game, and if the wager is still pending it will just have a score of 0-0.
 The last column will show the Phone/IP of the particular wager.
 If it was placed over the phone there will be a name of the exact clerk who took the wager.
 However, if the wager was placed over the internet there will be an IP address.